 - B2 First for Schools (previously known as Cambridge English: First for Schools)

-We have provided answers to the most common questions about the Cambridge English for Schools exams below, but if you have any other questions that we haven't answered, feel free to get in touch.
+We have provided answers to the most common questions about the Cambridge English for Schools exams below.

 Do you have to be a certain age to take Cambridge English for Schools exams?